 How to Help the Person Who Self-Injures

 Family members, friends are often shocked when learning of the self-injurious activities of a loved one.
-Dr. Tracy Alderman, author of "The Scarred Soul," discusses how to help the person who self-injures.
+Dr. Tracy Alderman, the author of "The Scarred Soul," discusses how to help the person who self-injures.

 After having an awful day at work and an even worse time fighting the traffic to come home, Joan wanted nothing more than to sit down on her couch, turn on the television, order out for pizza and relax for the rest of the evening.
 But when Joan walked into the kitchen, what she saw indicated that this would not be the evening of her dreams.
-Standing in front of the sink was her fourteen year old daughter, Maggie.
+Standing in front of the sink was her fourteen-year-old daughter, Maggie.
 Maggie's arms were covered with blood, long slashes on her forearms dripping fresh blood into the running water of the kitchen sink.
-A single edged razor blade sat on the counter along with several once-white towels, now stained crimson by Maggie's own blood.
+A single-edged razor blade sat on the counter along with several once-white towels, now stained crimson by Maggie's own blood.
 Joan dropped her briefcase and stood before her daughter in silent shock, unable to believe what she saw.

 It is likely that many of you have had a similar experience and reaction to learning of the self-injurious activities of a loved one.
 This article is intended to provide some support, advice, and education to those of you who have friends and family who engage in activities of self-inflicted violence.